Updated on June 29, 2022

 It’s essential to check the specific rules and guidelines for your app store.

-For example, Apple’s recommendations on what to do when selecting keywords mentions avoiding special characters — such as # or @ — unless they are part of your brand identity.
+For example, Apple’s recommendations on what to do when selecting keywords mention avoiding special characters — such as # or @ — unless they are part of your brand identity.

 Earn Positive Ratings